Attendance

 Illness and Absence

-Student Absence line:
+Student Absence Line

-01672 515081 (Years 7-11 Option 1) (Sixth Form Option 2)
+(Years 7-11 Option 1)

-Attendance enquiries:
+Attendance Enquiries:

-Years 7-11 attendance@stjohns.excalibur.org.uk
+Years 7-11: attendance@stjohns.excalibur.org.uk

-Sixth Form sixthformabsence@stjohns.excalibur.org.uk
+Sixth Form: sixthformabsence@stjohns.excalibur.org.uk

-Parents/carers must phone us to report any student absence, no later than 08:30 on the day of the absence
+Parents/carers must phone us to report any student absence, no later than 08:30 on the day of the absence.

-Phone us on every day of any absence unless you have previously confirmed start and end dates
+Phone us on every day of any absence unless you have previously confirmed start and end dates.

 If you do not notify us of an absence our automated attendance system will contact parents and carers to request validation of the absence.
 Unexplained or unauthorised absences are regarded as truancy and will be recorded as such.